TASA courses are taught by internationally renowned industry experts. Our distinguished faculty members include:

 - Voluntary Self-Disclosure, Cooperation and Remediation under the DOJ’s Pilot Program

-Michele Cross, Senior Manager, Deloitte Financial Advisory Services LLP
+Michele Cross, Principal, Deloitte Financial Advisory Services LLP

 Ms. Cross is a Senior Manager in Deloitte’s Financial Advisory Services practice.
 She has over 15 years of experience spanning business/financial strategy development, financial management, internal controls assessment and FCPA compliance and investigations.
 While at Deloitte, she has participated in numerous engagements assisting clients in evaluating FCPA compliance programs, conducting FCPA-related investigations and assessing internal controls and remediating internal control deficiencies for regulatory compliance purposes.
 Ms. Cross’ industry specialties include technology, telecommunications and aerospace/defense and a geographic focus of China, Brazil, India and other emerging markets.